 I wasn’t sure what to expect when Xiamen Airlines invited me up to this coastal city in the Fujian province on China‘s eastern coastline, but Xiamen 厦门 really surprised me – I knew very little about it before, but I found it a pleasant coastal city with great weather (there are actual smog-free blue sky days!) and a great destination for a short relaxing weekend getaway.
-Here is my 3D2N guide on things to do in Xiamen even if you only have a long weekend to explore.
+Here is my 3D2N itinerary and guide on things to do in Xiamen even if you only have a long weekend to explore.

 Why visit Xiamen?

 Xiamen is what China bills as a 2nd tier city – it’s not as cosmopolitan as Shanghai nor as historically grand as Beijing – the Great Wall of China is really something to see if you haven’t already.
 And bits of China still irk me, like the sheer number of people at popular places and all that spitting… yech!
 But the Fujian people are friendly and there is an interesting mix of Chinese and western-style influences not often seen in China, largely due to Xiamen’s history with international trade as a Treaty Port and currently a Special Economic Zone.

 Visiting this region is also a bit more personal for me.
 Xiamen is part of the Fujian province in Southern China, and the people from this coastal region have historically been quite adventurous – many of them took to the sea and made that long journey down towards South East Asia or what they called Nanyang (South Sea) to seek their fortune, including my great-grandparents who eventually set down roots in Singapore.
 While I have no idea which part of Fujian my ancestors came from exactly, visiting this region and seeing hints of my family’s scant tradition has been an intriguing experience.